GeorgeDavila/AI_Jesus/README.md

 ## Deepfake Jesus
 See my blog on Deepfake Jesus here: https://medium.com/@GDurendal/deepfake-jesus-83ec11164460

-Or see the file /Deepfake_Jesus for some outputs
+Or see the folder /Deepfake_Jesus for some outputs

 See the audio-synced output here: https://www.youtube.com/watch?v=nZnrEwfXisY&feature=youtu.be